- 100% secure payment

 My convention contest caps one vote per IP per day — can you still help?

-Can you handle a contest split into style categories or a design bracket?
+Can you handle a contest split into style categories or a head-to-head design bracket?

 How many votes do I need to win a tattoo contest?